atbcb/usab-uswds/_ada-guides/chapter-4-ramps-and-curb-ramps.md

 wheelchair travel.

 {%include recommendation.html
 text= "Providing the least possible slope below the 1:12 (8.33%) maximum offers better usability for a wider range of users.
-Specifying a running slope of 7.5% maximum and a cross slope of 1.5% maximum for exterior ramps will accommodate most irregularities or variances due to construction methods or materials according to a study sponsored by the Board (\"Dimensional Tolerances in Construction and for Surface Accessibility\" by David Kent Ballast."
+Specifying a running slope of 7.5% maximum and a cross slope of 1.5% maximum for exterior ramps will accommodate most irregularities or variances due to construction methods or materials according to a study sponsored by the Board (\"Dimensional Tolerances in Construction and for Surface Accessibility\" by David Kent Ballast.)"
 %}

 ### Clear Width